-Melissa started her media career with NBC Television over 25 years ago and is known for holding ethically high standards in business and her daily life, no matter the cost.
+Melissa started her media career with NBC Television over 25 years ago and is known for holding ethically high business standards and her daily life, no matter the cost.

-In 2013, the concept of San Marcos Corridor News was born out of her passion for the need to know what was going on around her and her family in Hays County and within the San Marcos Community.
+In 2013, San Marcos Corridor News’s concept was born out of her passion for the need to know what was going on around her and her family in Hays County and within the San Marcos Community.

 With her media experience and her vision for San Marcos Corridor News, she recognized there was nothing else like it in Hays County.